Twins Spring Training

 Stadium Information

-Hammond Stadium is noted for its exterior, which was inspired by Churchill Downs, the home of the Kentucky Derby.
-A palm tree lined path leads to the stadium from the parking lot, ending at a waterfall fountain plaza.
-The inside lacks the splendor of the outside, both in design and scenery.
-An abundance of aluminum (all reserved seats are bleachers) was the dominant feature until a multi-million dollar renovation in 2007 added a berm and party deck in right field.
-Pennants from the 11 years that the Minnesota Twins have made the playoffs and the five numbers retired by the team are on the facade of the press box.
-Plaques of the inductees into the Professional Baseball Scouts Hall of Fame are affixed to brick on the portion of the stadium's facade just inside of its main entrance gates.
-The scouts' Hall was begun in 2008 and the bronze plaques made to commemorate its members are actually found on walls at four ballparks, the common denominator for each being the minor league teams that play there are owned by the Goldklang Group.
-Partly owned by Bill Murray, the Goldklang Group runs the Fort Myers Miracle, a Minnesota affiliate that calls Hammond Stadium home once the Twins head north to play their home games at Target Field, which is 1,702 miles away according to a sign near the Twins' winter home.
+Hammond Stadium has long been noted for its picturesque exterior, which was inspired by Churchill Downs, the home of the Kentucky Derby.
+A palm tree lined path that breaks up the parking lot leads to the stadium, ending at a waterfall fountain plaza.
+The inside of the stadium has been upgraded in phases over the years to give it the splendor always found on the outside.
+An abundance of aluminum (all reserved seats were bleachers) was the interior's dominant feature until a multi-million dollar renovation in 2007 added a berm and party deck along the right field line.
+Another lawn area was added beyond the left field fence in 2014, when various types of seating sections spanning the outfield debuted.
+Come 2015 all of the bleacher benches that were so prevalent in the main grandstand were upgraded to stadium-style seating.
+The various changes made in 2014-15 that modernized the stadium were the result of a major $42.5 million renovation that induced the Twins to keep training on the grounds of the Lee County-financed complex through 2045 thanks to an accompanying 30-year lease agreement that went into effect when the facility upgrades were completed.
+Game day operations are run by the Fort Myers Miracle, a Minnesota minor league affiliate that calls Hammond Stadium home once the Twins head north to play their home games at Target Field, which is 1,702 miles away according to a sign near the Twins' winter home.
 The entire Lee County Sports Complex was completed in 1991 for $14 million and its ballpark was dedicated as William H. Hammond Stadium on March 19, 1994 in honor of the county commissioner who was the driving force behind getting the complex built.
+While the name of the stadium has remained unchanged since then, the complex was rebranded in honor of a sponsor on September 25, 2014, so it's now known as the CenturyLink Sports Complex.

 Fast Facts